 Handshake uses a flat monthly subscription model:

-This positions Handshake in the mid-to-upper range of AI receptionist pricing, but the conversation quality may justify the premium for businesses where call handling directly impacts client acquisition.
+Handshake sits in the mid-to-upper range of AI receptionist pricing, but the conversation quality may justify the premium for businesses where call handling directly impacts client acquisition.

 Goodcall

 Goodcall is built for SMBs that want dependable call intake without complexity.
-In our testing, setup was quick, taking approximately 25 minutes to configure basic greetings and call handling rules, and the platform handled common inbound scenarios consistently.
+Setup took us about 25 minutes to configure basic greetings and call handling rules, and the platform handled common inbound scenarios consistently.

-What sets Goodcall apart from most competitors is its pricing model.
+Goodcall's main differentiator is its pricing model.
 Rather than billing per minute or per call, Goodcall charges based on the number of unique customers your AI agent interacts with each month.
-All plans include unlimited minutes and tokens, so you never have to worry about long calls eating into your budget.
+All plans include unlimited minutes and tokens, so long calls don't eat into your budget.
 The AI captures caller information, provides requested details, and can route urgent calls to designated numbers.
-For many small teams, this simplicity and pricing predictability is exactly the appeal.

 What we like